 Frequently Asked Questions

 How do I find a student loan with the best interest rate?

 Many students rely on financial assistance and are on the lookout for student loans with the lowest interest rates, which mean they’ll ultimately cost lest come repayment.
 Federal loans are the first choice for many students because they have low, fixed rates and may be subsidized, making them even cheaper.
 However, If these are not enough, then private loans can be explored.
 With private loans the best rates are determined by the credit history of a student or the cosigner.

 When comparing student loan rates from private lenders, what factors should I consider?

 To compare student loan rates from private sources, the first consideration is the interest rate.
 But other important factors include the terms and conditions that come with each loan.
 You are legally bound by those terms and conditions, so it pays to know what they are.
 Compare the choice of repayment options, know your borrower benefits, and check if the interest rate is fixed or variable.

 It is important to compare student loan rates because this helps you get the best and cheapest interest rate on your student loans.
 Remember that repaying your student loans is an expensive and lengthy process, so finding one with a lower rate will save you a lot of money in the long run.

-Is it true that the best student loan rates are offered alongside federal loans?
+Is it true that the best student loan rates are offered by federal loans?

 Federal loans are geared towards making education affordable.
 Low interest rates are one of the key features of these loans.
-The federal government subsidizes the interest rates on these loans to make repayments affordable.
-The rate is fixed and can be as low as 3.86%.
+The federal government even offers some subsidized loans where interest is subsidized while the student is in college to help make loans repayments more affordable.
+The rate on these loans is fixed at 3.86%.